seqweb/seqweb/docs/polyglot_pipeline.md

         box = stage(box, **box)
     return box
 ```
+This example Fabricator:

-- Orchestrates native Python stages
+- Orchestrates a set of native Python "stage" modules that it receives as an argument
-- Supports implicit pass-through of `config`, `noisy`, etc.
+- Supports implicit pass-through of shared arguments such  as `config`, `noisy`, etc.
-- Easily extended with conditional logic, tracing, or logging
+- Could be easily extended with conditional logic, tracing, or logging

 ---

-## 🌐 Cross-Language Execution Model
+## Cross-Language Fabricator Execution Model

 When modules are implemented in different languages and invoked as standalone programs:

 - Each **program derives its `inbox` from its command-line arguments**, using the language's CLI parsing conventions (e.g., `argparse` in Python, `getopts` in Bash, etc.).
 - These arguments effectively form a **shell-flavored keyword map**, which becomes the initial `inbox`.
-- The program then passes this inbox to the corresponding **inner function** (using the destructuring pattern if supported).
+- The Fabricator then passes this inbox to the corresponding **inner function** (using the destructuring pattern if supported).
 - The result is a new **outbox**, which is serialized to **JSON** and written to stdout (or another standard stream or file as appropriate).
-- **Optionally**, a program may support a special flag (e.g. `--inbox-json`) to preload an initial inbox from a JSON object, merging it with the CLI-derived args — but this is not required.
+- **Optionally**, a program may support a special flag (e.g. `--inbox-json`) to, say, preload an initial inbox from a JSON object, merging it with the CLI-derived args — but this is not required.
-- If no such preload mechanism is used, the program should default to starting from an **empty box** and building it solely from the command-line arguments.
+- If no such preload mechanism is used, the Fabricator can default to starting from an **empty box**, or build it solely from other command-line arguments.

 This design allows for:
 - Simple shell usage (`myprog --foo bar --noisy`)
 - Compatibility with language-native command-line tooling
 - Optional integration with more structured JSON-based pipelines when needed

-### 🔁 Program Reusability
+### Program Reusability

-By structuring programs to build their inbox from command-line arguments (optionally merging with a JSON seed), each module becomes naturally reusable in multiple contexts:
+By structuring Module programs to build their inbox from command-line arguments (optionally merging with a JSON seed), each Module becomes naturally reusable in multiple contexts:

-- **As a stage** in a larger **polyglot pipeline**, invoked by an orchestrator.
+- **As a stage** in a larger **polyglot pipeline**, invoked by a Fabricator.
 - **As a standalone CLI tool**, usable directly by developers or scripts.
 - **In isolation for testing**, with inboxes constructed in code or passed via CLI.